Perspectives – Winter Trip 2020!

 - Enjoy delicious cuisine, hike in the beautiful desert, and build community with a diverse group of fellow Cal students.

-- Click here to see last year’s itinerary.
+- Click here to see last year itinerary.

-The trip takes place at the beginning of summer and is heavily subsidized requiring a $250 deposit which includes flights, hotels, travel throughout the trip and 2 meals a day.
+The trip takes place during the winter and is heavily subsidized requiring a $250 deposit which includes flights, hotels, travel throughout the trip and 2 meals a day.
 Space is limited!

 Application is below: